Sunkek/purger-bot-python/README.md

 ## Usage

-`% purge <any amount of phrases, each in its own quotes>`
+`% purge <optional start channel ID or mention> <any amount of phrases, each in its own quotes>`

 The bot iterates over the whole server and deletes any messages that contain any of the lookup phrases.
 Case-insensitive.
 Only server admins can use the command.

 Example of usage:
-`% purge "nagger" "nugger" "nogger"`
+`% purge  #memes "filthy nogger" "spoiled nugger"`

-Careful with short phrases, uless you want to remove 90% of your server messages and possibly get your bot banned for Discord API abuse.
+Careful with short phrases, unless you want to remove 90% of your server messages and possibly get your bot banned for Discord API abuse.